jcollard/ChessAppDevlog/README.md

 }
 ```

 Notice, the `PawnPiece` class is now incredibly short.
-I need only extend `AbstractPiece` and implement `Logic` to add a new type of piece to the program.
+I need only extend
+`AbstractPiece` and implement `Logic` to add a new type of piece to the program.

-With this in place, I create a class for each of the remaining 5 pieces by copying their associated `logic` method from the **Main** class.
-I did this one at a time, adding the appropriate instance to `GameState` and running the input / output test.
+With this in place, I created a class for each of the remaining 5 pieces by
+copying their associated `logic` method from the **Main** class.
+I did this one
+at a time, adding the appropriate instance to `GameState` and running the input
+/ output test.

 Below is the version of `GameState` I had at this point: